47685719_356784405130362_4794912716298911744_n

 Some food for thought on food nets!

-I know many parents are currently using similar products to feed their baby.
-P2B is not a fan.
-Let me explain why …..
+I know many parents are currently using these to feed their babies — and while I understand the appeal, P2B isn’t a big fan.
+Let me explain why…

-From a Speech therapist point of view: These encourage sucking rather than a chewing motion.
-Chewing is important for the muscle development around the mouth and ears.
-The ears need a chewing motion to help clear fluids from the middle ear canal.
-If the fluid doesn’t clear they end up with ear infections and hearing.
-Chewing also helps to develop the tongue’s strength and new motor (movement) patterns, which is also important for speech development.
+These feeders encourage sucking rather than chewing.
+Chewing is essential for developing the muscles around the mouth and ears.
+The chewing motion helps clear fluid from the middle ear — and when fluid lingers, ear infections and hearing issues can follow.
+Chewing also strengthens tongue movement patterns, which are important for speech development.

 * The information contained in this website is for general information purposes only.
 The information is provided by Parents2b and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.